09 May 2019

 A good user interface should have a clean design, understandable flow, simple navigation, familiar symbols, efficient responsiveness, feel-good aesthetics, and many more.

 Similarly to UX designer, UI specialist is a complex job but with a straightforward goal – to make the app look and feel right.
 In order to achieve that, UI designers must conduct the following tasks: customer and trends analysis, branding, graphics research and development, interactivity, UI prototyping, animation, adjusting to all device and screen sizes, cooperation with UX designers and developers.

-As you can see, some UX and UI designers responsibilities and goals intertwine.
+As you can see, some User Experience and User Interface designers responsibilities and goals intertwine.
 It shouldn’t be that surprising since everybody has the same goal – creating a user-friendly product.
-Since you already have a basic knowledge of what’s what, let’s discuss what’s the difference between UX and UI design.
+Since you already have a basic knowledge of what’s what, let’s discuss what are the biggest differences between them.

-UX and UI are NOT the same things – even though sometimes they seem to overlap.
+User Experience and User Interface are NOT the same things – even though sometimes they seem to overlap.
+So, what is the difference between UI and UX?
 To paint a better picture, I’ll use the example of an aforementioned generic food-ordering app.
 It will be easier to describe and understand certain processes.